-The Stephens Insured Bank Sweep Program ("Bank Sweep Program") is available to Stephens' clients through Pershing, and Pershing has appointed IntraFi Network LLC. ("IntraFi") to provide certain services in connection with the Bank Sweep Program.
+The Stephens Insured Bank Sweep Program ("Bank Sweep Program") is available to Stephens' clients through Pershing, and Pershing has appointed IntraFi Network LLC ("IntraFi") to provide certain services in connection with the Bank Sweep Program.
 In the Bank Sweep Program, each bank participating in the program pays a return based on the amount of funds in your Deposit Account at the bank.
-Your return will be determined by the amount the banks are willing to pay minus the fees paid to Stephens, Pershing and IntraFi.
-Your return will vary based upon prevailing economic and business conditions.
-Out of the return paid by the banks on your Deposit Account at each bank:
+The interest rate applicable to your Deposit Accounts is determined by the amount of interest participating banks are willing to pay on the aggregate balance of the deposits minus: (i) the fees paid to IntraFi, as administrator, (ii) the fees paid to Pershing for its services, and (iii) the fees paid to Stephens.